spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

 1. Start with a [green build on master](https://builds.spinnaker.io/job/Flow_BuildAndValidate/).

-1. Create the release branches by running the [**Admin_StartReleaseBranch**](https://builds.spinnaker.io/job/Admin_StartReleaseBranch/build?delay=0sec) job which will create `latest-unvalidated` when it passes:
+1. Create the release branches by running the [**Admin_StartReleaseBranch**](https://builds.spinnaker.io/job/Admin_StartReleaseBranch/build?delay=0sec) job, which creates `latest-unvalidated` when it passes:

     1. Set **NEW_BRANCH_NAME** to `${RELEASE_BRANCH}` (e.g., `release-1.20.x`).